ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## Data Minimisation

-Payload formats SHOULD use the least amount of fields and information where possible, favouring the use of extensions to transmit optional data.
-This is done in part to minimise ongoing use of deprecated fields, in addition to reducing risks of exposing identifying information of implementations and deployments.
+To minimise ongoing use of deprecated fields and exposing identifying information of implementations and deployments payload formats SHOULD use the least amount of fields and information where possible, favouring the use of extensions to transmit optional data.

 ## Algorithms